 10. Saint Leo University

 Saint Leo University’s online Forensic Science MS in Criminal Justice comes from a school that is both one of the best online educators in the nation, and one of the best criminal justice schools as well.
-Those two strengths together ensure that students in the online forensic science master’s program have the highest level of instruction in not only the science and technology, but in leadership, policy, ethics, and more.
+Those two strengths together ensure that students in the online forensic science master’s program have the highest level of instruction in not only science and technology, but in leadership, policy, ethics, and more.

 Saint Leo University is a Catholic institution considered the first Catholic university in Florida.
 However, today Saint Leo is better known for its extensive and exceptional online program.
-Beginning in the 1970s, when the college began offering outreach courses to servicemen and women, SLU expanded their distance education with the advent of the internet.
+Beginning in the 1970s, when the college began offering outreach courses to servicemen and women, SLU expanded its distance education with the advent of the internet.
 Today, Saint Leo is a national leader in online education.